VoltSaad/FC-Barcelona-Fixtures-Viewer/README.md

 # FC-Barcelona-Fixtures-Viewer

 This Python script fetches and displays FC Barcelona's upcoming match fixtures using the Football-Data.org API.
-It allows the user to select their time zone, and the fixtures are displayed in the selected local time.
+It allows the user to select their time zone, showing the fixtures in the selected local time.

 ## Features